Adam014/ramble/README.md

 ## Getting Started

+If you are wondering WTF are these commits titles?!
+- I am creating commits titles based on what i am listening to, mostly music, because why not.

-First, run the development server:
+1. First, run the development server:

 ```bash
 npm run dev